PacktPublishing/Full-Stack-Web-Development-with-Remix/10-working-with-file-uploads/bee-rich/README.md

 ## Cleaning up

 In the laster chapter, we experimented with route-scoped CSS files and added some questionable custom styling to the login page.
+We also created a resource route for a static `robots.txt` file.
 Let's remove that code now.

 1. **Remove the login.css file**